C.J. Uzomah Player Prop Bets for NFL Week 18 | Cincinnati vs. Cleveland 1/9/2022

 Matchup vs. Cleveland

-- Uzomah has averaged 21.6 receiving yards per game in his nine career matchups against the Browns, 4.9 fewer than his over/under for Sunday's game.
+- Uzomah is averaging 21.6 receiving yards per game in nine career matchups against the Browns, 0.9 fewer than his receiving yards prop bet over/under for Sunday's game (22.5).

-- In nine matchups with the Browns, Uzomah has had a TD catch three times, but not more than one in a single contest.

 - Note: Uzomah's stats vs. Browns date back to 2016.

-- The 223.5 yards per game the Browns are allowing through the air makes them the NFL's fifth-ranked pass defense.
+- The 223.5 yards per game the Browns are conceding through the air makes them the NFL's fifth-ranked pass defense.

-- The Browns have allowed 28 passing TDs this year (1.8 per game), ranking them 24th among NFL defenses.
+- The Browns have allowed 28 touchdowns through the air (1.8 per game).
+They are 24th in the league in that category.

 Recent Performances